Briefing Presidential Advisors Can Add Hope to the Climate Debate

 Healthy Climate Presidential Briefing: Call for Volunteers

 Our unprecedented strategy: Invite all candidates’ climate policy advisors to a nonpartisan Bay Area Healthy Climate Briefing.
-We will hold it ASAP, ideally before or after several climate forums and Climate Week in September.
+We will hold it ASAP after Climate Week in late September.
 Advisors will bring back to their candidates stories of existing technologies, solutions, and initiatives to reverse global warming and restore a safe and healthy climate, most of them developed here in the Bay Area.

 Bonus: We’ll facilitate local fundraisers organized by climate-focused supporters of each candidate, featuring their campaign climate policy advisor as a featured surrogate.

 Calling for volunteers to form a team for: Networking to climate communities and candidate supporters; 2.
 Event organizing for briefing and fundraisers; 3.
-Research a Presidential Scorecard for reversing global warming & restoring our climate 4.
 Communicating our plans.
 Please copy & forward this Call for Volunteers!

 Details at Medium: Briefing Presidential Advisors Can Add Hope to the Climate Debate or contact us.